 2. Set your base using the Productivity Index adjustment calculation: Base Rent = (Field PI/Co Avg PI) X price of corn X 4 yr.
 Co yield X 30-38%.
 (For more information on this approach and to find out where to find the information for the inputs, read our blog on Calculating Cash Rent.
 Note that PI is primarily used in Illinois; other states have different measures of soil productivity, which may affect the calculations.)

-There are many different approaches to calculate the bonus, but one we like is: Bonus = (price of corn X actual yields X 30-38%) – Base Rent
+There are many different approaches to calculate the bonus, but one we like is: Bonus = (price of corn X actual yields X 30-38%) – Base Rent.

 Determining the Price of Corn and Yields

 To determine the price in the calculation above, we recommend selecting a local grain elevator and taking an average of the price from that elevator over the 9 to 12 months of the lease.
 A local grain elevator is often chosen to accurately account for location basis, which is the cost of transporting grain from a local elevator to a market.

 An alternative approach is to use a market index, like the CME Group, but make an adjustment to the price that accounts for the location basis.